Death toll from California mid-air collision rises to five

-A twin-engine Sabreliner crashed with a single-engine Cessna 172 at around 11 a.m. on Sunday some two miles (3 km) from Brown Field Airport in San Diego County, Schuler said.
+A twin-engine Sabreliner crashed with a single-engine Cessna 172 around 11 a.m. local time on Sunday some two miles (3 km) from Brown Field Airport in San Diego County, Schuler said.

-The jet was on a training mission with the U.S. Navy, National Transportation Safety Board (NTSB) investigator Andrew Swick said.
-He said the Cessna pilot was practicing so-called "touch and goes," or fast-paced, take-offs and landings.

 Four of the dead were traveling on the Sabreliner, according to the San Diego County Medical Examiner.
 The fifth victim was the pilot of the Cessna, which had no known passengers, the examiner's office said.